 - And now we have another advertisement that also fits the bill, although it makes slightly more sense considering they're running a dancing contest for 2012 Olympics tickets.

 - This is also the company that hired "Weebl & Bob" to do a series of movie parodies involving exploding Creme Eggs.

 - David LaChapelle likes using this trope.
-When an ad for McDonald's includes naked breasts and Ronald McDonald lying on the floor in his undies, you've got to wonder what the man was smoking. the golden arches are supposed to represent breasts and thus make us hungry.
+When an ad for McDonald's includes naked breasts and Ronald McDonald lying on the floor in his undies, you've got to wonder what the man was smoking.
+The golden arches are supposed to represent breasts and thus make us hungry.
 That it resembles the first letter in "mother" is less coincidental than the fact that it resembles the first letter in the corporation's name.
-Freud Was Right, after all.

 - A Japanese McDonald's ad featured a girl having a Mirror Match with herself.
 The commercial alternates between a video game style and real life where the two girls just smash their heads together.